Celtic Cable Dishcloth Knitting Pattern

 Copyright Info

-- If you wish to share this pattern, link to the pattern blog page only.
+- If you wish to share this pattern, please provide a link to the pattern blog page only.

 - You may sell items produced using this pattern.